 In addition, some English nobles learned of the dog and imported the breed to England, creating an offshoot called the English Labrador.
 We have an article about the English Lab VS the American Lab.

 - Weight – 49-88 pounds

 - Coat color – Black, sable, red & black, black & silver, black & gold

 - Temperament – Loyal, alert, curious, obedient, smart, watchful, courageous, & confident

 - Shedding – Heavy shedding in spring and fall

 - Major health issues – Bloating, Hip and Elbow Dysplasia, Panosteitis or Pano, Anal infections, Eye cancer or diseases, Allergies to anything.

-The German Shepherd comes from Germany as the name implies, and they were originally bred for herding and protection.
+As the name implies, the German Shepherd comes from Germany, and they were initially bred for herding and protection.

 The German Shepherd was soon used in the military and police work in Germany.
-Their intelligence and loyalty makes them a natural at herding and protecting, so they excelled at the job.
-And, you’ll still find them holding those to jobs down expertly!
+Their intelligence and loyalty make them a natural at herding and protecting, so they excelled at the job.
+And, you’ll still find them holding those jobs down expertly!

-They are fast, agile, loyal, smart, and can even be goofy around the family!
+They are fast, agile, loyal, intelligent, and can even be goofy around the family!
 Once trained, they will not balk at any command given and will follow it to the letter.